gavinest/blog/content/posts/separate-gcloud-configs-for-personal-and-work.md

   tags = ["gcp"]
 +++

 I use Google Cloud for work and for personal projects.
-My work is done in one GCP organization that is owned by my work and my personal projects are in another GCP organization that is owned by me.
-I'd need a strict separation between the two when developing.
+My work is in a GCP organization that is owned by my work and my personal projects are in another GCP organization that is owned by me.
+I need a strict separation between the two when developing.

 Today I'll cover using multiple gcloud configurations to accomplish this with minimal friction.